PrintersForAnts/MetalBoop/README.md

 ![MetalBoopRender](./imgs/render001.png)

+**Note: MetalBoop is going to be officially launched in Mid June 2024.
+It is an open source project - CAD files will be available for the public.
+This site is under construction - new content is added daily.
+BOM is already available as you may need to get certain items ahead such as MGW7C rail.**

 ## 1. Introduction

   A smaller metal version of plastic [Boop](https://github.com/PrintersForAnts/Boop).

   MetalBoop shares many of the same features as Boop and [Tap](https://github.com/VoronDesign/Voron-Tap/), such as: